 In summary the ontological argument Plantinga presents is not representative of logical-necessity rather it is based on deontologic necessity.
 Basically put, Plantinga reasons that a God would not be logically-necessary but obligatory — being that you are logically obligated to accept by his initial definition of a maximally great and necessary being; but of course this is only true analytically.
-Remember that analytical statements are only true by definition.
-Remember that any statement about existence will always be synthetic because it will always refer to something outside of its own-subject.
+Remember that analytical statements are only true by its definition.
+Because any statement about existence will always be synthetic, as it will necessarily refer to something outside of its own-subject.
 According to the Oppy taxonomy, Plantinga’s ontological argument is definitional but fails to validate his assertions of ontological-necessity.
 (1) simply begs the question by asserting existence as a real/true predict.
 The accessibility relation of all possible worlds is unsubstantiated as there are possible worlds that are inaccessible.
 I would describe this syllogism as a specious attempt by Dr. Plantinga to keep God and the ontological argument relevant; but it still falls short of logical.

 Garson, James, “Modal Logic”, The Stanford Encyclopedia of Philosophy (2018 Edition), Edward N. Zalta (ed.), Retrieved from plato.stanford.edu/archives/fall2018/entries/logic-modal

 Plantinga, Alvin 1976.
 Necessary Essential Existence, Canadian Journal of Philosophy 6/1: 105–11.

 Himma, K. (n.d.).
 Anselm: Ontological Argument for God’s Existence Retrieved from http://www.iep.utm.edu/ont-arg/

 Oppy, G. (1996).
 Ontological Arguments and Belief in God Cambridge University Press.